Feeling like the days are blending together? Time management can help!

 - Plan breaks into your day – I am now walking 3-4 miles daily to force me to leave my desk and computer.
 Or, I walk first thing in the morning and start my day later.
 I’ve started to play the piano again.
 A 10-minute break finds me eagerly working on Pachobel’s Canon.
 And, if my back acts up, I take to the floor and vigorously exercise.

 - Breaks provide energy.
 Energy provides free thinking.
 Thinking provides creativity.
-And, you know, where creativity leads – straight down the path to innovation.
+And, you know, where creativity leads – straight down the path to innovation (and increased joy and satisfaction!).

 - Find silence in every day.
 Silence lets you sit with your thoughts.
 Sitting (literally or not) in silence results in the ideas that come when you are thinking.
 Someone I know suggests journaling first, then sit in silence.